Menu

 rest ASSURED: you have found the specialists you can turn to.

-At ShelterPoint, we stay on top of all the latest news, updates, and information about Paid Family & Medical Leave,
+At ShelterPoint, we stay on top of news about Paid Family & Medical Leave,

 Sign-Up for Updates

-The ShelterPoint family of companies operates under the “ShelterPoint” name strictly as a marketing name, and no legal significance is expressed or implied.
-The ShelterPoint family of companies consists of ShelterPoint Life Insurance Company, a NY-domiciled carrier, and its wholly-owned subsidiary ShelterPoint Insurance Company, a FL-domiciled carrier, depending on the state.
+*The ShelterPoint family of companies operates under the “ShelterPoint” name strictly as a marketing name, and no legal significance is expressed or implied.
+The ShelterPoint family of companies consists of ShelterPoint Life Insurance Company, a NY-domiciled carrier (principal office in Garden City, NY), and its wholly owned subsidiary ShelterPoint Insurance Company, a FL-domiciled carrier, depending on the state.
+ShelterPoint is a registered service mark.

-Available in Colorado only.
-Underwritten by: ShelterPoint Life Insurance Company (principal office in Garden City, NY) Policy Form # TBD
+Underwritten by: ShelterPoint Life Insurance Company (principal office in Garden City, NY) in: CO (form# SPL PFMLP 0123 CO).

 Back To Top